An economy that works for all Vermonters.

 In 2016, Rights & Democracy was part of the coalition that won paid sick days, and in 2020, with Raise Up Vermont, we won legislation that increased the minimum wage to $12.55 an hour.
 But as the COVID pandemic has laid bare the challenges Vermont’s working families face, and the cost of living has spiraled upward, this is not nearly enough.

-We’re fighting for comprehensive paid family and medical leave; a dignified minimum wage for all Vermont workers; and stronger laws to ensure all working people have the protections they deserve.
+We’re fighting for comprehensive paid family and medical leave; a dignified minimum wage for all Vermont workers; stronger laws to ensure all working people have the protections they deserve; and an equitable taxation system.
 Together, we can build a Vermont where we are all able to lead healthy, fulfilling lives.